nk113/locomotive-rails/README.md

    |-- <name>    (your rails application)
 ```

 Copy all files in this repository to your rails application directory updating repository parameter in ```config/deploy.rb``` then run following commands.
+Update ```config/deploy/vagrant.rb``` appropriately if you have multiple vagrant instances in your local.

 ```ssh
 bundle install